Lecture 5

 python manage.py createsuperuser

-Username: admin
+# Username: admin / Password: ********

 Superusers bypass all permission checks — never use one as the main application user in production.

-The ORM — Model.objects
+The ORM — SQL in Python

-The manager is the entry point for all database queries.
+Every model has a manager (Model.objects) that is the entry point for queries.

-drafts = Post.objects.exclude(published=True)
+Post.objects.exclude(published=True)

-exists = Post.objects.filter(slug="hello").exists()
+Post.objects.filter(slug="hello").exists()

 class PublishedManager(models.Manager):